arnog/mathlive-example/README.md

-#Purpose
-This is an unsuccessful attempt to build a Vue component using MathLive.

 # mathlive-example

+A successful attempt at building Vue component using MathLive.

 ## Project setup
 ```